saslani/saslani.github.io/_posts/2020-02-14-splunk-integration-with-ruby-on-rails.md

 [Create an account with splunk](https://www.splunk.com/), if you haven't one yet.
 You may choose to sign-up for the 14-day free trial for the cloud instance, or download splunk directly.
 We will cover both setups in this article!

 ## Step 2: Install gems
-Install the gems, we're using `rails_sementic_logger` for logging and `puma` compiler
+We're using `rails_sementic_logger` for logging and `puma` compiler

 ## Step 3: Configure Splunk
-First you need to setup a token to use in our app, or from the command line and this is how you do it:
+First you need to setup a token to use in your app or from the command line and this is how you do it:
 - Visit your cloud instance "https://prd-p-YOUR-INSTANCE.cloud.splunk.com" or your self-service setup "http://localhost:8000/"
 - Click on "Settings"
 - Under "DATA", choose "Data Inputs"